Payswitch-Company-Limited/openCart/README.md

 == Introduction ==

 This is a Theteller payment gateway for Opencart.
 Theteller is an integrated and secure online payment and collection platform designed to enable individuals, businesses and institutions to make or receive payments online from their homes or offices.
 Theteller Opencart Payment Gateway allows you to accept local and International payment on your Opencart store via the use of a Visa/ MasterCard, Gh-link enabled card, mobile wallets.
-To get a Theteller merchant account visit Theteller website by clicking here With this Theteller Woocommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop: •	MasterCard •	Visa •	Mobile Wallet(MTN, TIGO-AIRTEL, VODAFONE)
+To get a Theteller merchant account visit Theteller website by clicking here With this Theteller Opencart Payment Gateway plugin, you will be able to accept the following payment methods in your shop: •	MasterCard •	Visa •	Mobile Wallet(MTN, TIGO-AIRTEL, VODAFONE)

-= NOTE = This plugin currently only compatible for Opencart 3+ .
+= NOTE = This plugin is only for Opencart 3+ .

 Add this line into you .htaccess
 RewriteRule ^response/theteller/?$  index.php?route=extension/payment/theteller/callback [L]